hashicorp/consul/plugin/reverse/README.md

 # reverse

+## Name

-*reverse* allows for dynamic responses to PTR and the related A/AAAA requests.
+*reverse* - allows for dynamic responses to PTR and the related A/AAAA requests.

+## Description

+If a request matches a regular expression (see Template Syntax below) this plugin will generate a response.
+This is only done for "address" records (PTR, A and AAAA).

 ## Syntax